-The estimates in this release are based on the data collected by the U.S. Census Bureau for the following five surveys: the 2017 Economic Census-Manufacturing, the 2018 Annual Survey of Manufactures (ASM), the 2018 Service Annual Survey (SAS), the 2018 Annual Retail Trade Survey (ARTS), and the 2018 Annual Wholesale Trade Survey (AWTS).
+The estimates in this release are based on the data collected by the Census Bureau for the following four surveys: the 2019 Annual Survey of Manufactures (ASM), the 2019 Service Annual Survey (SAS), the 2019 Annual Retail Trade Survey (ARTS), and the 2019 Annual Wholesale Trade Survey (AWTS).
 All of these surveys were conducted independently.

 Measures of total economic activity and e-commerce are presented in this report to provide a broad perspective of e-commerce activity across the many sectors.
 Brief descriptions of the survey methods are given below.